PaulinaBinas/hello-world/README.md

 # hello-world
 Hello!
-I'm Pau.
-Generally interested in programming in C, C++ and now learning Java.
+I'm Paulina, from Poland.
+Generally interested in programming using C, C++ and now learning Java.
-Also currently studying computer science at uni in Poland.
+Also currently studying computer science and looking for an internship.